Lemuel-Noah-Fernandez/MTRX2700-assignment1/README.md

 When either of the PH0 or PH1 pushbuttons are pressed, an interrupt is triggered directing to the `port_h_isr` function.
 The interrupt service routine first determines which button has been pressed.
 If PH0, the display is cleared using `clear` function, if PH1, the hexadecimal value on the 7-segment increments.
 This is acheived by incrementing the stored index and updating the output code.

+#### Testing
+Testing and debugging for this module mainly took place in the simulator, using the `spc` command to view relevant memory addresses, as well as looking at the CPU registers and condition flags.
+A range of test cases were implemented to ensure the functions were adequately flexible.
+The functions assume valid inputs (0-F), another flaw is the overflow when the 7 segment display is incremented past FF, however with some additional checks this could be fixed to "wrap-around" to 00.

 ### Serial Input and Output (Ex.
 3)

 ### Hardware Timer (Ex.
 4)